medic/medic-docs/configuration/best-practices.md

 - Follow-ups scheduled (if applicable)
 - Submit button

-> Specific recommendatiosn by form type
+>Specific recommendatiosn by form type
 To be added as the reference app is finalized

 > From Ranju: I think it would be good to have a separate section for each form type.
 To include: how you title things and suggested order.
 We could bring screenshots of what we build for the ref app in here as recommendations.

-##### Section Headers
+**Section Headers**

 Section headers are used to separate content sections of the summary page.
 They make the page easier to scan and they make it easier to find a specific section.

-- There is a specific suggested order for these header sections (see below)
-- There are also suggested colors and icons for each section header (see below)
-- Each section header should have an icon (see below)
-- A section header should only be visible if there is content for that section.
-In other words, headers should never be stacked directly on top of each other.
+There are suggested orders, colors and icons for section headers.
+A section should only be visible if it contains content (ie. headers should never be stacked directly on top of each other).

-    - To ensure that headers only show when they have content the relevant condition for the section header should join the conditions of all the subfields.
+> To ensure that headers only show when they have content the relevant condition for the section header should join the conditions of all the subfields.
 Eg {condition_a} OR {condition_b} OR {condition_c}

-Header Text
+**Header Text**

-The text inside of the colored section headers should be designated “H1”, Noto Sans 18px bold
+- The text inside of the section headers should be “H1”: Noto Sans 18px bold
 - The text should be centered vertically & horizontally in the bar
 - Each section header title should be Title Case, meaning each word is capitalized e.g. “Patient Details”

-Header Color
+**Header Color**

 Though it may be tempting to give each section has a unique color (e.g. “Patient Details” is yellow, “Healthy Tips” is blue etc), sometimes there are too many sections for each one to have its own color,